alchemyplatform/rundler/docs/architecture.md

 ### Signer

-The signer component is used to sign transactions before they are sent to be propogated on chain.
+The signer component is used to sign transactions before they are sent to be propagated on chain.
 The signing process can either be done by a key that is local to the server instance or an AWS KMS key.
 When using the KMS option, there also needs to be a configured redis cache to perform locking.
 The locking is required as if there are multiple instances of the builder modules running, we want to make sure that none there are two of the services are using the same key with the same nonce.
-This can lead to an imediate revertion of the bundle if the nonce is not correct when sending the bundle to be processed on chain.
+This can lead to an immediate revertion of the bundle if the nonce is not correct when sending the bundle to be processed on chain.

 ### Server